tooevangelist/paysuper-docs/content/docs/payments/quick-start.md

     * **Currency**: by default is equal to **USD**.
 6. Optional information:

-    * **Localization**: you can choose the complete set of supported languages for all products and descriptions
+    * **Localization**: you can choose the complete set of supported languages for the project and products descriptions
     * **Logotype**

 7. Click **Save**.

 {{< /expand >}}

-If you want to sell products (as Game keys, Virtual items, Virtual currency) then easily add the necessary sales information about your products.
+If you want to sell products (as Game keys, Virtual items, Virtual currency) then easily add the necessary sales information about your products to the project.

-{{< expand "Add a Game key to project  >" " " >}}
+{{< expand "Add a Game key to the project  >" " " >}}

 **To add a Game key:**